erictellez/IBM-data-science-capstone-project/README.md

 One more variable of this problem is that the distribution of water is uneven because of diverse geographically conditions and, in fact, rain harvesting will also be uneven.
 That's why a geographical analysis of precipitation would be very useful to guarantee the best possible access to water for most of the people and to reduce operation costs to venues and companies.

 In this project, the differences in amount of rain by county and borough in Mexico City to make a prospection of the water harvesting is calculated.
-By doing so, the amount of money each venue can save by harvesting water will be calculated.
+By doing so, the amount of money each venue can save by investing in rain harvesting technology will be calculated.

 #### 2. Database description
 To tackle this problem, we need to download several databases as we list below: